urql-graphql/urql/src/content/docs/basic-concepts.md

 <a name="main-file"></a>

 As mentioned before, `urql`'s core logic is split into exchanges.
-To that end, `urql`'s behaviour is completely defined by the exchanges you pass to it or that are the default ones.
+To that end, `urql`'s behavior is completely defined by the exchanges you pass to it or that are the default ones.

 This document goes through the exchanges that `urql` adds by default.